nuclear-multimessenger-astronomy/nmma/doc/lfi_analysis.md

 :::{important}
 Likelihood-free inference is no longer supported in NMMA versions after [v1.0.2](https://github.com/nuclear-multimessenger-astronomy/nmma/releases/tag/v1.0.2).
 The legacy code can be found at <https://github.com/nuclear-multimessenger-astronomy/sim_based_inference>.
+This documentation is likely to be removed in a future release but will remain present in a modified form in the aforementioned repository.
 :::

 # Perform Parameter Estimation Using Liklihood Free Inference (LFI)